 - Hang a triangle pennant garland that spells out the words "Go Team!" behind the food table.
-To make one, cut at least seven triangles, spell out "go team!" with one letter on each triangle, punch one hole in two corners of each triangle, then thread a piece of yarn or ribbon through the holes.
+To make one, cut at least seven triangles out of colored paper, spell out "go team!" with one letter on each triangle, punch one hole in two corners of each triangle, then thread a piece of yarn or ribbon through the holes.
 If you made extra triangles, string them on either side of the words to lengthen your banner.

 - Set out plastic mini megaphones (compare prices) on the food table.
 Block off the narrow opening with a napkin and fill each megaphone with popcorn.

-- Make signs for the kids to hold during the game, or have them create them themselves before the game starts.
-The signs could include the letter "D" and a picket fence ("defense!"), they could be triangular pennants on sticks with the teams' names on them, or they could be the children's own designs.
+- Make signs for the kids to hold during the game, or have them create them themselves before it starts.
+The signs could include the letter "D" and a picket fence ("defense!"); they could be triangular pennants on sticks with the teams' names on them; or they could be the children's own designs.

 - Don't trust your artistic skills for face painting?
-Let the kids wear eye-black strips (compare prices) on their cheeks, like the players do.
+Let the kids wear eye-black strips (compare prices) on their cheeks as the players do.

 The Food Table

-Seven-layer Mexican dips are always a hit, but try this idea from Wholly Guacamole to make it fit a football theme.
-Spread a layer of guacamole across the top of the dip to mimic turf, then create the lines of the gridiron by placing sour cream in a plastic sandwich bag, poking a small hole in one corner of the bag and squeezing the sour cream onto the top of the guacamole.
+Seven-layer Mexican dips are always a hit.
+Spread a layer of guacamole across the top of the dip to mimic turf, then create the lines of the gridiron by placing sour cream in a plastic sandwich bag, poking a small hole in one corner of the bag, and squeezing the sour cream onto the top of the guacamole.
 A couple of goal posts made from chopsticks or small dowels will drive home the theme.

 Another fun way to present Super Bowl food is to set out a basket full of small sandwiches wrapped in wax or parchment paper and tied with bakers' twine or string.
-Offer a few varieties, like Philly cheesesteaks or Reubens for the adults and older kids and peanut butter and jelly or turkey and cheese for the young kids.
+Offer a few varieties, like Philly cheesesteaks or Reubens for the adults, and for the kids PB & J or turkey and cheese.

 Pizza is another crowd favorite.
-You can make individual pizzas by cutting pre-made pizza dough into the shape of footballs, then topping each football crust with sauce and cheese.
-Or, follow the steps here to make English muffin pizzas but cut the cheese in the shape of footballs instead of trees.
+You can make individual pizzas by cutting pre-made dough into the shape of footballs, then topping each crust with sauce and cheese.
+Or, make English muffin pizzas but cut the cheese in the shape of footballs.